Introduction

 I found Matt as he was packing up our luggage.
 "How soon to go?"
 I asked.

 "I'll have everything ready in about thirty minutes.
-There's a phone on the base you can use, just head to the back and down the stairs.
-Security is there, they'll take you.
-Come back and get me when you're done."
+There's a phone on the base you can use.
+Just head to the back and down the stairs.
+Security is there.
+They'll take you.
+Come back and get me when you're done," he instructed.

-When I arrived at the office to use the phone, I was greeted, "Ambassador Cook.
-It's a pleasure to meet you."
+When I arrived at the office to use the phone, I was warmly greeted.
+"Ambassador Cook, it's a pleasure to meet you."

-"I thought that was just a one time thing as a Special Ambassador?"
+"I thought that was just a one-time thing as a Special Ambassador?"
+I asked him.

 "Your file says that it's still active.
 Did the State Department take your diplomatic passport?"